MagecCODE/MyRollaBall_Game/README-english.md

 ## Getting Started 🚀

-You can clone the repository and start working in UNITY and Visual Studio Code to play around with the code, or run the build to test the demo.
+You can clone the repository and start working in UNITY and Visual Studio Code to play around with the code, once you have the IDE, run the build to create the installer and test the demo.

 ### Prerequisites 📋